 Regulatory Environment Considerations

 Also, if you are to make a telemedicine application for healthcare, you should consider the regulatory environment of the country in which it will operate.
 Each country has its legal requirements that telemedicine apps should comply with.
 For instance, the USA has HIPAA, and the American Telemedicine Association conducted thorough research and created guidelines with the required practices in clinical, administrative, and technical spheres.
 On the other hand, the regulatory environment of the European Union is not completely solid yet.
-Its recent “achievements in the domain” include 2011/24/EU, Directive 95/46/EU, Directive 2000/31/EC and Directive 2002/58/EC, and also GDPR, never forget about GDPR.
-Though some new legislations may be on the way, so it’s better to keep an eye on it.
+Its recent “achievements in the domain” include 2011/24/EU, Directive 95/46/EU, Directive 2000/31/EC, and Directive 2002/58/EC, and also GDPR, never forget about GDPR.
+Though some new legislation may be on the way, so it’s better to keep an eye on it.
 Here you can find a thorough comparison of the UK regulations to the regulations in other countries so you can better understand different nuances and approaches.
 Overall, during the development of telemedicine software, legal frameworks and regulatory environment should be your major concern.

 The Price of Developing a Telemedicine Solution